Letterboxd: Does personalisation drive loyalty?

 Vincent Ward

-Vincent is a Program Manager at Loyalty & Reward Co, the leading loyalty consulting firm.
+Vincent is a Senior Program Manager at Loyalty & Reward Co, the leading loyalty consulting firm.
 Loyalty & Reward Co design, implement, and operate the world’s best loyalty programs for the world’s best brands.
 Vincent has previously worked in account management and client success roles across various industries including financial services, salary packaging and fleet.
 Vincent applies his skills across all aspects of the business, including program and stakeholder management, member engagement, and loyalty program design.

 Read our latest expert insights